A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: Introduction

 \subsection{The classification problem for shrinking Ricci solitons}

 Shrinking solitons are completely classified in dimensions two and three.
-Hamilton \cite{HamiltonSurfaces} proved that the only complete two-dimensional shrinkers are the flat plane $\RR^2$ with the Gaussian soliton structure and the standard round metrics on $S^2$ and $\RR P^2$.
-The combined results of Hamilton \cite{HamiltonSingularities}, Ivey \cite{Ivey3DSolitons}, Perelman \cite{Perelman1}, Ni-Wallach \cite{NiWallach}, and Cao-Chen-Zhu \cite{CaoChenZhu} show that the only complete three-dimensional shrinkers are the Gaussian soliton on $\RR^3$ and finite quotients of the round sphere $S^3$ and standard round cylinder $S^2\times \RR$.
-These classifications are aided by the presence of some additional a priori structure peculiar to those dimensions: in dimension two, orientable gradient solitons are necessarily rotationally symmetric (the application of the complex structure to $\nabla f$ is a Killing vector field) and in dimension three, complete shrinkers are necessarily of nonnegative sectional curvature (on account of the Hamilton-Ivey estimate \cite{HamiltonSingularities, Ivey3DSolitons}).
+In dimension two, Hamilton \cite{HamiltonSurfaces} proved that the only complete shrinkers are the flat plane $\RR^2$ with the Gaussian soliton structure and the standard round metrics on $\mathbb{S}^2$ and $\RR\mathbb{P}^2$.
+(Alternative proofs that compact 2-D shrinkers have constant positive curvature were later given in \cite{ChowKnopf} and \cite{ChenLuTian}; the latter, being independent of the Uniformization Theorem, can be used with the convergence results in \cite{Chow2D, HamiltonSurfaces} to show that the Ricci flow uniformizes compact surfaces.)
+In three dimensions, the combined results of Hamilton \cite{HamiltonSingularities}, Ivey \cite{Ivey3DSolitons}, Perelman \cite{Perelman1}, Ni-Wallach \cite{NiWallach}, and Cao-Chen-Zhu \cite{CaoChenZhu} show that the only complete shrinkers are the Gaussian soliton on $\RR^3$ and finite quotients of the round sphere $\Ss^3$ and standard round cylinder $\Ss^2\times \RR$.

+These classifications are made possible by some additional a priori structure peculiar to two and three dimensions: in dimension two, orientable gradient solitons are necessarily rotationally symmetric (the rotation of the potential vector field $\nabla f$ by the complex structure is a Killing vector field) and in dimension three, complete shrinkers are necessarily of nonnegative sectional curvature (on account of the Hamilton-Ivey estimate \cite{HamiltonSingularities, Ivey3DSolitons}).
+In higher dimensions, the class of shrinkers--which includes all Einstein manifolds with positive scalar curvature--is simply too large to expect an exhaustive classification.